 Constance Cook, musicologist and pianist, is director of the MGS program.
-She concentrates on The American Musical, Leonard Bernstein, Music for the Listener, and Music of War and Peace.
+She teaches courses on The American Musical, Leonard Bernstein, Music for the Listener, Musical Creativity in Diverse Cultures, and Music of War and Peace.
 IU recognition includes the Commission on Multi-Cultural Understanding Faculty Award and the Disability Student Services Award, as well as grants and Arts Week awards.
 Cook is the co-creator of two summits on the topic of Music, Business, and Peace.

 Andy Hollinden, composer, producer, and performer, focuses on The Blues, Rock ‘n’ Roll History, The Beach Boys, Jimi Hendrix, and Frank Zappa.
 He has lectured internationally on Zappa and brought members of The Mothers of Invention, The Jimi Hendrix Experience, and The Beach Boys to IU as guest speakers.
 Hollinden has recorded with numerous rock bands and has released 10 CDs of his original music.
 He recently received the IU Trustees Teaching Award.

-Rachel Caswell, jazz vocalist and educator, has performed nationwide and produced acclaimed recordings, bringing a fresh approach to vocal improvisation and popular song interpretation.
+Rachel Caswell, jazz vocalist and educator, has performed widely in the US and has produced acclaimed recordings both as a soloist and as co leader of the Caswell Sisters Jazz Quintet, bringing a fresh approach to vocal improvisation and popular song interpretation.

 Craig Davis, composer and educator, teacher courses on Minimalism, Film, and Music Theory.